-Gallery Takeaway: Offer sales sheets for each art object next to the work that provides a story about that specific piece.
+Gallery Takeaway: Offer information sheets for each art object next to the work that provides a story about that specific piece.
 This could be what inspired the artist to create a piece or detailed information about the subject.
 Doing this will encourage viewer to linger longer and consider a piece further.
 It also helps them connect with a piece if a gallery staff member is not there to walk a visitor through each piece.
 Study the different ways museums do this to find what would work well for your gallery.

 Create several, uniquely different events around the show to attract a wider variety of audiences.
 Carefully plan the marketing to get the word out about both the events and story your show tells well in advance of opening night.

+Try Typeform for your surveys.
+They do an excellent job and making boring survey’s feel conversational.
 Short, simple surveys can provide valuable information and are easy and free to send.
 It will take some time to see big trends that could help you determine what your art gallery could change to have a greater impact on foot traffic, referrals and of course – sales.